+2017 2016

-2016 Number of individual 2015 Number of individual Nil to HK\$1,000,000 HK\$1,000,000 to HK\$1,500,000 11 2 6 2
+Nil to HK\$1,000,000 11 11

+HK\$1,000,001 to HK\$1,500,000 2 2

-- (c) During the year, the Group and ServiceOne Limited entered into an arrangement to share certain office expenses ("Shared Office Expenses"), including staff costs of certain staffs, recruitment expenses, communication charges and office repair and maintenance expenses incurred by the Group.
+- (c) During the year, the Group and ServiceOne Limited entered into an arrangement to share certain office expenses ("Shared Office Expenses"), including recruitment expenses, communication charges and office repair and maintenance expenses incurred by the Group.
 The Shared Office Expenses incurred during the year were allocated based on the ratio of the staff headcount of the Group to that of ServiceOne Limited.
-Shared Office Expenses allocated to ServiceOne Limited for the year ended 31 March 2016 were approximately HK\$2,628,000 (2015: HK\$2,966,000). - (d) During the year, the Group and ServiceOne Limited entered into an arrangement to share cleaning, sanitation and utilities expenses ("Shared Premises Expenses") incurred by the Group.
+Shared Office Expenses allocated to ServiceOne Limited for the year ended 31 March 2017 were approximately HK\$138,000 (2016: HK\$2,628,000). - (d) During the year, the Group and ServiceOne Limited entered into an arrangement to share cleaning, sanitation and utilities expenses ("Shared Premises Expenses") incurred by the Group.
 The Shared Premises Expenses incurred during the year were allocated based on the ratio of the office area occupied by the Group to that of ServiceOne Limited.
-Shared Premises Expenses allocated to ServiceOne Limited for the year ended 31 March 2016 were approximately HK\$132,000 (2015: HK\$135,000). - (e) During the year ended 31 March 2015, Expert HK and ServiceOne jointly entered into an operating lease agreement in respect of the office premise.
-Expert HK paid the operating lease payment and building management fee, and received reimbursements for certain expenses from ServiceOne Limited.
-The rental expenses and building management fees incurred during the year ended 31 March 2015 were allocated based on the ratio of the office area occupied by the Group to that of ServiceOne Limited.
-Rental and related expenses allocated to ServiceOne Limited for the year ended 31 March 2015 were approximately HK\$3,622,000.
+Shared Premises Expenses allocated to ServiceOne Limited for the year ended 31 March 2017 were approximately HK\$121,000 (2016: HK\$132,000).